How to Use Data Mapping for Improved Reporting

 4. Be Mindful of Data Retention Policies

-Some types of data, such as health care information, has associated rules that state how long the holder must retain the data.
+Some types of data, such as health care information, have associated rules that state how long the holder must retain the data.
 If you keep any information that has timing specifics, the data mapping approach should incorporate the respective minimum periods.
 It’s easy to imagine how much time you might waste looking for data due to not being aware that it got properly deleted according to your company or industry standards a few months ago.

 Additionally, data retention details support faster reporting by avoiding the possibility of sifting through far too much unnecessarily retained data to find what you need.
 To return to GDPR again, Senzing released a global 2018 study that polled respondents about their GDPR readiness and other matters.
 GDPR-related information searching was one of the topics covered.